Microsoft Visual Studio is an environment which allows you to create, edit, save, debug, compile, and run C++ programs.

-Uncheck the checkbox.
-Select “Visual C++ Development Settings.”
+Select “Visual C++” from the drop-down menu.
 Then press “Start Visual Studio.”

 Step 2: Select “File,” then “New,” then “Project.”

 Step 4: The dialog below will appear.
-Click “Application Settings” and then select “Console Application,” uncheck “Precompiled Header” and “SDL checks,” and then check “Empty Project.”
-Click the “Finish” button.
+Under the “Application type:” drop-down menu, select “Console Application (.exe),” uncheck “Precompiled Header” and then check “Empty Project.”
+Click the “Ok” button.

 Step 5: Your solution “Homework” and Project “Hw1” are displayed in the Solution Explorer.
 Right-click “Source files,” select “Add”, then “New Item” to create source code.